ceciliabinck/cook-with-me/README.md

 - As a stay at home mom.
 I want to share some easy kid-friendly meals.
 So other moms could stress less when it is dinner time.
 - As a beginning cook, I want to see an image of a dish.
 So I have something to compare my result with.
 - As a student, I want to know the cooking time.
 So I can make dinner in between studying.
+- As I am always busy, I want the uploading process to be easy.
+So I can share some fast meal.
+- As I am always on my phone, I want the website to work on my phone.
+So I can use it on the go.

 ### How this project can help them